umee-network/docs/docs/developers/price-feeder.md

+[comment]: <> (sync contents with https://github.com/umee-network/docs/blob/main/docs/developers/price-feeder.md)

 # Price Feeder

+The `price-feeder` tool is an extension of Umee's `x/oracle` module, both of which are based on Terra's [x/oracle](https://github.com/terra-money/classic-core/tree/main/x/oracle) module and [oracle-feeder](https://github.com/terra-money/oracle-feeder).
 The core differences are as follows:

-* All exchange rates must be quoted in USD Fiat or USD Stablecoins e.g. USDC
+- All exchange rates must be quoted in USD Fiat or USD Stablecoins e.g. USDC
-* No need or use of reference exchange rates (e.g. Luna).
+- No need or use of reference exchange rates (e.g. Luna).
-* No need or use of Tobin tax.
+- No need or use of Tobin tax.
-* The `price-feeder` combines both `feeder` and `price-server` into a single Golang-based application for better UX, testability, and integration.
+- The `price-feeder` combines both `feeder` and `price-server` into a single Golang-based application for better UX, testability, and integration.

 ## Background